countergram/angular-photo-demo/README.md

 5. Run `grunt` to build the app

-6. Serve the dist/ directory on an HTTP server (local access will not allow AJAX on most browsers)
+6. Serve the dist/ directory on an HTTP server or open dist/index.html in Firefox, which allows HTTP requests for local files in the same directory.

 Testing
 -------